Symptoms and self-isolation

 - chronic liver disease, such as hepatitis

-There is a group of people who are defined as being extremely clinically vulnerable who were previously advised by the Government to ‘shield’.
-The Government has paused this guidance from 1 August 2020.
+There is a group of people who are defined as being clinically extremely vulnerable.

-These staff should still work from home if at all possible.
-If it is not possible to facilitate home working for these staff, it may be possible for them to return to work with additional control measures in place which enable a person to return safely.
+Wherever possible, CEV staff should continue to work from home.
+Where it’s not possible to work from home, it may be possible to return to work with additional control measures in place to ensure safety.